rolevax/sell-json/README.md

 --------------------------------------

-This implementation is experimental, and the code was written with my feet.
+This implementation is experimental, and the basic functionalities are still under development.
+The code was written with my feet.

 SELL is an **AST oriented structural source code editor**.
+Currently it supports editing JSON only.

 Features: